 Although a solid rental agreement simplifies eviction procedures, the lack thereof does not imply that unlawful occupants can not be evicted.

-Since an occupant can decide to vacate a property at any stage during the eviction process, an eviction can often be carried out and billed in stages.
+Since an occupant can decide to vacate a property at any stage during the eviction process, the cost can significantly vary with circumstances.

 The rent arrears recovery procedure is usually initiated alongside, and runs in conjunction with the application for eviction procedure.